Build Your Legal Niche To Build Your Future As A Solo Lawyer

 A Same Same Legal Market

-And in the age of GenAI, where routine and repetitive work is being automated fast, having a clear niche isn’t just smart - it’s how you can stay relevant in an increasingly crowded, same-same legal market.
+And in the age of GenAI, where routine and repetitive work is being automated fast, having a clear niche in sole legal practice isn’t just smart - it’s how you can stay relevant in an increasingly crowded, same-same legal market.

 You don’t have to give up your day job to niche up.

-In the short to medium term, you can continue in your current generalist or specialist role while building your niche alongside it.
+In the short to medium term, you can continue in your current generalist or specialist role while building your niche alongside it as a solo solicitor.

-We’ve put together a short free guide on how to build and grow a legal niche, with a practical approach to creating a more focused, resilient and enjoyable legal practice.
+We’ve put together a short free guide on how to build and grow a legal niche for sole practitioners, with a practical approach to creating a more focused, resilient and enjoyable small law firm legal practice.

-Reach out here for a free copy here or else reach out to us for a chat if you are unsure what your legal niche should be.
+Reach out here for a free copy here or else reach out to me Paul Ippolito for an obligation free chat if you are unsure what your legal niche should be.

-Paul Ippolito is Principal of Ippolito Advisory.
-He is a legal futurist, lawyer coach and consultant to the legal profession.
-Paul is available for media enquiries, speaking and consulting.
+Paul Ippolito, Principal of Ippolito Advisory, is a coach for lawyers helping sole practitioners set up, launch, and grow their practices.
+He is available for media enquiries, speaking and consulting.

 You can contact him here.